CFDs Trading and Brokers

 (1) Trading Spreads

-The spread is the difference between ask and bid.
-The great majority of CFD brokers charge trading spreads without any trading commissions.
-The minimum spread when trading CFDs is about 1.0 pip on EURUSD.
-A clever way to reduce your trading cost is to join a trading rebate plan.
+The spread is the difference between the ask and bid prices.
+Most CFD brokers apply spreads without additional trading commissions.
+The minimum spread when trading CFDs is typically around 1.0 pip on EUR/USD.
+A smart way to

-CFD brokers usually don't charge trading commissions.
-When they do, these commissions are calculated on a round-lot basis.
+CFD brokers generally do not charge commissions, but when they do, fees are calculated on a round-lot basis.

 (3) SWAPs / Overnight Financing

-- The SWAP rates can be either positive or negative.
-For example, if you trade a Forex pair such as AUDUSD or NZDUSD the difference is positive and it is credited to your trading account.
-If you trade USDZAR the difference is negative and it is removed from your trading account.
+For example, if you trade AUD/USD or NZD/USD, the rate difference may be positive and credited to your account.
+If you trade USD/ZAR, the rate difference is likely negative and will be deducted from your account.

 (4) Funding (Deposit/Withdrawal) Fees

-Where can you find information about these fees?
-Use each CFD broker's live chat service
+You can inquire about these fees via each broker’s live chat support.

-These are some key tips when you are trading CFDs:
+Here are some key tips to keep in mind when trading CFDs:

 (1) Limit your deposits